 The Land Cover of the District mainly includes Agricultural Lands, Home Gardens, Forest Lands, and Water Bodies.
 The total land area of the District is 261,690ha.
 Approximately 13% of the total land area consists of agriculture; Forest Lands cover nearly 69%; Home Garden accounts for 6%.

-The proposed location is in the Thaddayamalai GN division which belongs to the Oddusudan DS division.
-RB canal of Muthiyankattu Tank is feeding water to uplands during both seasons.
-A small canal connected to the RB canal is attached to the proposed location and it is only about 60 m distance between the canal and the construction place.
-Currently, the proposed location is accessible through the same root used to access the Groundnut producer farmer society-building and adjoining lands are owned by farmers and all most all farmers are having 3 acres upland plots for crop cultivation.
+All selected locations are in the Thaddayamalai GN division which belongs to the Oddusudan DS division.
+RB canal of Muthiyankattu Tank is feeding water to paddy lands during the paddy season.
+The rehabilitation centre is right next to the RB canals and the land belongs to the department of irrigation.
+New motors will be installed in the pump house.
+However, adjoining lands are owned by farmers, and most of the farmers are having 3acre upland plots for crop cultivation.
 Most of these adjacent lands are used to cultivate groundnuts, chili, and vegetables.
 Perennial crops such as coconut and Mango are also found.
-Permits/deeds available for all farmers and No main structures found other than houses near to the project area.
+Permits/deeds were available for all farmers and No main structures were found other than houses near the project area.